ukandrewc/Webview2.Winforms.DOM/README.md

 ### Updated for pre-release 1.0.674.0

 Added specific WVIFrameElement class for iFrames
-Any function that returns a WVElement, will now return a WVIFrameElement, when the elemnt is an iFrame
+Any function that returns a WVElement, will now return a WVIFrameElement, when the element is an iFrame